 Representations of Hell in Post-Reformation England

 My research identifies and explores the meanings, contexts and uses of concepts and visualisations of hell in Elizabethan and Jacobean England.
-It will interrogate the survival and modification of ideas about hell through their depiction and dissemination in a range of media, providing a more nuanced understanding of the range and complexity of religious cultures and belief during the long process of religious reform.
+It interrogates the survival and modification of ideas about hell through their depiction and dissemination in a range of media, providing a more nuanced understanding of the range and complexity of religious cultures and belief during the long process of religious reform.
 My work examines a wealth of understudied material such as printed images of hell, and iconographies in church and domestic decoration – sources that have tended to be excluded or pushed to the margins of traditional disciplinary concerns – and makes use of methodologies from history, art history, literary studies, and cultural studies.
 This interdisciplinary approach and range of primary sources offers an innovative contribution to recent debates and research trajectories concerning the English Reformation by expanding the parameters of traditional enquiry, interrogating new evidence, thus providing an altogether fresh perspective on the topic.
 More broadly, my work challenges prevailing assumptions concerning the impact of the Reformation in England, offers a timely response to recent scholarship of its impact on the visual arts, and chimes with an emerging consensus that the process of reform involved the reworking and renegotiation of traditional culture.

 'Representations of Hell in Post-Reformation English Print', Guest Lecture at the University of Worcester (25 February 2016).